trans-travel/trans-travel/us/fl.md

    Alliance Defending Freedom](https://www.jacksonville.com/story/news/courts/2023/02/24/transgender-debate-sparks-catholic-store-lawsuit-over-jacksonville-hro/69933481007/) who seeks to allow businesses to require misgendering of customers, on the basis of religious owners of a for-profit corporation.
- * Public school (K12) employees are not be able to be disciplined for using pronouns and titles associated a trans person's sex assigned at birth.
+ * Public school (K12) employees are required to use pronouns and titles associated a trans person's sex assigned at birth.
  * Some businesses and LGBT organizations have canceled events that might involve drag or trans people participating, due to the possibility of the "protection of children" law being used against